Split infinitive: History of the controversy

-As a result, the debate took on a degree of passion that the bare facts of the matter never warranted.
 There was frequent skirmishing between the splitters and anti-splitters until the 1960s.
-George Bernard Shaw wrote letters to newspapers supporting writers who used the split infinitive and Raymond Chandler complained to the editor of The Atlantic about a proofreader who interfered with Chandler's split infinitives:
+George Bernard Shaw wrote letters to newspapers supporting writers who used the split infinitive.
+Raymond Chandler complained to the editor of The Atlantic about a proofreader who interfered with Chandler's split infinitives:

 By the way, would you convey my compliments to the purist who reads your proofs and tell him or her that I write in a sort of broken-down patois which is something like the way a Swiss-waiter talks, and that when I split an infinitive, God damn it, I split it so it will remain split, and when I interrupt the velvety smoothness of my more or less literate syntax with a few sudden words of barroom vernacular, this is done with the eyes wide open and the mind relaxed and attentive.
 The method may not be perfect, but it is all I have.

 Follett, in Modern American Usage (1966) writes: "The split infinitive has its place in good composition.
 It should be used when it is expressive and well led up to."
 Fowler (Gowers' revised second edition, 1965) offers the following example of the consequences of refusal to split infinitives: "The greatest difficulty about assessing the economic achievements of the Soviet Union is that its spokesmen try absurdly to exaggerate them; in consequence the visitor may tend badly to underrate them" (italics added).
 This question results: "Has dread of the split infinitive led the writer to attach the adverbs ['absurdly' and 'badly'] to the wrong verbs, and would he not have done better to boldly split both infinitives, since he cannot put the adverbs after them without spoiling his rhythm" (italics added)?
 Bernstein (1985) argues that, although infinitives should not always be split, they should be split where doing so improves the sentence: "The natural position for a modifier is before the word it modifies.
-Thus the natural position for an adverb modifying an infinitive should be just … after the to" (italics added).
-Bernstein continues: "Curme's contention that the split infinitive is often an improvement … cannot be disputed."
+Thus the natural position for an adverb modifying an infinitive should be just... after the to" (italics added).
+Bernstein continues: "Curme's contention that the split infinitive is often an improvement... cannot be disputed."
 Heffernan and Lincoln, in their modern English composition textbook, agree with the above authors.
-Some sentences, they write, "are weakened by … cumbersome splitting," but in other sentences "an infinitive may be split by a one-word modifier that would be awkward in any other position."
+Some sentences, they write, "are weakened by... cumbersome splitting," but in other sentences "an infinitive may be split by a one-word modifier that would be awkward in any other position."